 Finally, you can approve invoices and reconcile purchases from a single portal where you can access all details and make key decisions with the assurance that everything is in one place.

 Matching and Approval of Vendor Invoices

-In every media buying software, Vendor invoices are matched to corresponding media orders and flow effortlessly into the system via email or other connectors.
+Vendor invoices are matched to corresponding media orders in every media buying software and flow effortlessly into the system via email or other connectors.
 This initiates the matching and reconciliation procedure.
 Accounting and media communications are totally automated.
-Reconciliation is straightforward and provides a great deal of flexibility, including an automated write-up/down.
+Reconciliation is straightforward and provides great flexibility, including an automated write-up/down.

 Two examples of automation capabilities that will make your life easier are:

 - re-allocation of digital impressions, and

 Media buying software and automation can be integrated with any software, not only Scaleo.
 This automated media buying module can also collect and report results from other sorts of media.

 Actual results are matched by the media plan and corresponding time frame and other details offered.
 You can construct your own reports and dashboards to view the findings, such as the one below.
 These dashboards are interactive and may be exported.
 Share this information with your customer via the client portal, or put photographs into your presentation materials.

 Buying the right media is as much a question of planning as luck.
 Here are some media buying tips that will help you acquire results.

 You’ll need to figure out a few things before you launch your ad campaign.